dansanderson/mega65-welcome-guide/hardware-issues.md

 ## Jammed floppy disk pathway

 Some owners reported that a floppy disk inserted into the disk drive gets stuck when ejected with the eject button.
-I did not personally encounter this issue, but others reported success repairing this issue by tightening or loosening screws, similar to the other case fit fixes.
+This issue can be repaired by tightening or loosening screws, similar to the other case fit fixes.

 See [Issue: Floppy drive eject button and/or inserting floppy disk stuck](https://files.mega65.org?ar=760a45f3-6c72-46c1-8534-59baad2661a0) for more advice.